 Jason was awarded a 2008 – 2009 Legacy Heritage Fellowship and served as a fellow at the American Jewish Committee’s (AJC) Office of Government and International Affairs in Washington, DC.
 Among many projects and events, Edelstein co-managed AJC’s “Diplomatic Marathon” at the United Nations General Assembly, which consisted of more than 60 meetings with foreign diplomats and government officials.

 Born and raised in Sacramento, California, Jason obtained a B.A. in Political Science and Communications from the University of Washington.
 He received his M.A. in Israeli Society and Politics from the Hebrew University of Jerusalem, Rothberg International School.
-Jason is a proud member of the Touro University California Board of Advisors.
-He lives in Oakland, CA with his wife, Leah, and daughter, Shoshana.
+He and his wife, Leah, live in Oakland, CA with their daughters, Shoshana and Miri.